-Gary Brown will begin his eighth year as an NFL coach and his fourth season with the Dallas Cowboys after he became the running backs coach on February 8, 2013.
+Gary Brown will begin his ninth year as an NFL coach and his fifth season with the Dallas Cowboys after he became the running backs coach on February 8, 2013.
 Brown came to Dallas after spending four seasons in the same capacity with the Cleveland Browns.
 In every seasons since his arrival in Dallas, the club has averaged at least 4.5 yards- per-carry - the longest streak in team history.
 In each of the last three seasons, the club has finished in the top-10 in rushing yards, including finishing second twice (2014 and 2016).

-In 2012 Brown worked with rookie running back Trent Richardson, the third overall pick in the 2012 NFL Draft, marking the highest pick Cleveland had ever used on a running back.
+In Cleveland in 2012, Brown worked with rookie Trent Richardson, the third overall pick in the 2012 NFL Draft, the highest pick Cleveland had ever used on a running back.
 Richardson finished the season with 1,317 yards from scrimmage, 950 rushing yards, 11 rushing touchdowns, 12 total touchdowns and 72 points, all Browns rookie records.
-In addition, his three 100-yard rushing performances tied a Browns rookie record.
-Richardson also finished second on the team with 51 receptions, which was fifth by a Browns rookie.

 The Browns started three different players at running back in 2011.
-This included four starts by Chris Ogbonnaya, who began the season on Houston’s practice squad.
-Ogbonnaya led the team in rushing five times on the year and finished with a 4.6-yard average (73- 334) the highest figure for a Brown with more than 70 rushing attempts since Eric Metcalf put together a 4.7 mark (129-611) in 1993.
+This included four starts by Chris Ogbonnaya, who led the team in rushing five times on the year and finished with a 4.6-yard average (73- 334) - the highest figure for a Brown with more than 70 rushing attempts since Eric Metcalf put together a 4.7 mark (129-611) in 1993.

-In 2010 Brown oversaw a backfield led by Peyton Hillis, who joined Hall of Famers Jim Brown and Leroy Kelly as the only Browns to record 11-or-more rushing touchdowns in a single-season.
-Hillis rushed for 1,177 yards, a figure that ranked seventh in the AFC and 11th in the NFL.
+In 2010 Brown oversaw a back field led by Peyton Hillis, who joined Hall of Famers Jim Brown and Leroy Kelly as the only Browns to record 11-or-more rushing touchdowns in a single-season.
+Hillis rushed for 1,177 yards, seventh in the AFC and 11th in the NFL.

 In Brown’s first season tutoring the team’s running backs, Jerome Harrison led the club with 862 rushing yards after he had amassed 448 yards in his first three NFL seasons combined.
-He rushed for 570 yards and five touchdowns on 113 carries (5.0) over the final four games, the second-highest total in the NFL over the final quarter of the season.
 His total included a Browns single-game record 286 yards at Kansas City (12/20), as he snapped Jim Brown’s previous club mark of 237, which he reached twice.

-Prior to joining Cleveland, Brown spent six seasons coaching on the collegiate level.
-He spent the 2008 season as the running backs coach at Rutgers University, where he helped the Scarlet Knights to an 8-5 mark and a victory in the Papajohns.com Bowl.
-Under Brown’s tutelage, the trio of Kordell Young, Jourdan Brooks and Joe Martinek combined for 1,474 rushing yards, a 4.9-yard average and 15 rushing touchdowns in 2008.
+Prior to joining Cleveland, Brown spent six years coaching on the collegiate level.
+He spent 2008 as the running backs coach at Rutgers University, where he helped the Scarlet Knights to an 8-5 mark and a victory in the Papajohns.com Bowl.
+Browns running backs combined for 1,474 rushing yards, a 4.9-yard average and 15 rushing touchdowns in 2008.

-Brown spent two seasons (2006-07) as offensive coordinator at Susquehanna University, where in 2007, sophomore running back Dave Paveletz produced the second-highest single-season rushing total in program history and was named first-team All-Liberty League.
+Brown spent two seasons (2006-07) as offensive coordinator at Susquehanna University, where in 2007, sophomore running back Dave Paveletz produced the second-highest single-season rushing total in program history.

-Brown got his start in the coaching profession immediately following an eight-year NFL career as a player when he served as the offensive coordinator at Williamsport (Pa.)
+Brown started coaching immediately following an eight-year NFL career as a player when he served as the offensive coordinator at Williamsport (Pa.)
 Area High School from 2000-02.
-He then broke into the college ranks as the running backs coach at Lycoming College (2003-05).
+He then broke into the college ranks as the running backs coach at Ly- coming College (2003-05).